 Blepharoplasty can address the upper or lower eyelids.
 Upper blepharoplasty can remove drooping skin and fat in the upper eyelids that can obscure vision and cause patients to look tired or angry.
-Lower blepharoplasty can reduce baggy skin under the eyes by tightening the skin and underlying tissues.
-Both procedures are simple, and scars can be easily hidden in the lashline for supremely natural-looking results.
+Lower blepharoplasty can reduce baggy skin under the eyes by tightening the skin and removing excess fat.
+Both procedures are simple, and scars can be easily hidden in the lashline or the crease of the upper eyelid for natural-looking results.

 To complement your eyelid surgery, you may want to consider additional procedures offered at the Aesthetic Surgery Center, such facial implants, BOTOX® Cosmetic injections, and laser skin resurfacing.
 Dr. Newman can help create a treatment plan based on what you hope to achieve.

 Upper eyelid surgery begins with an incision, usually made in the natural crease of the eyelid, beginning at the inside corner of the eye and extending past the outer corner.
 Through this incision, the surgeon removes excess skin and fat.
 The incision is then closed with sutures.
-The folds of the eyelid can hide resulting scars.
+The folds of the eyelid hide resulting scars.